bvm/bvm/README.md

 1. `bvm install <binary name>` - Upgrade to the latest version based on the registries.
 2. Ability to list versions of a binary in the registries.
 3. List 10 most similar versions found when calling `bvm install <binary-name> <version>`
-4. Add warning when using `bvm install --use` and binary is in config file similar to what happens with `bvm use` (should use same code).
-5. Ability to get url of version from registry.
+4. Ability to get url of version from registry.

 Medium effort: